 All of the biggest gaming megastars, such as PewDiePie and Markiplier, started on Twitch.

 Over 2.2 million people stream live videos monthly via the platform, reaching over 54 million users on average.

 You can call Scribd “a Netflix for books”.
-It is an enormous collection of over 40 millions of books, audiobooks, and magazines available in a subscription model.
+It is an enormous collection of over 40 million books, audiobooks, and magazines available in a subscription model.
 Scribd currently has over 80 million users and grows constantly.